mysociety/message-manager/README.md

 ### Warning about user groups

 Don't delete any of the existing user groups, or make any new ones.
+Make as many new users as you like, but not new user groups!

+The rest of this little section only affects you if you're a developer modifying the code, so skip it if that's not you.

-If you do, you will almost certainly run into problems until you rebuild the aros_acos table.
+If you do delete or create user groups, you will almost certainly run into problems until you rebuild the aros_acos table.
 See `UsersController/initdb` (in the code: it's disabled/commented) for details for rebuilding it but, really, don't change the groups :-)

-Similarly, if you do add any actions to existing controllers, you'll need to rebuild the `aros_acos` table to have them included in Message Manager's authorisation policy.
-This only affects you if you are a developer adding new code.
+Similarly, if you add any new actions to existing controllers, you'll need to add them to the `acos` table, and then rebuild the `aros_acos` table to have them included in Message Manager's authorisation policy.
+Remember, this only affects you if you are a developer adding new code.
+The thing to bear in mind is that AROS (requestor objects) are user groups, which you'll probably not need to ever change, and ACOS (the actions being requested) are your new actions, which will need to be both added and mapped to the AROS who are allowed to use them.
 See the comments at the top of `db/initial_auth.sql` for instructions how to rebuild the authorisation tables.

 The authorisation within Message Manager is handled on the group level (which is why although you shouldn't delete the groups, deleting/adding users won't